mpv-player/mpv/DOCS/man/options.rst

     disabled by default in libmpv as well - it should be enabled if you want the mpv default key bindings.

+``--input-touch-emulate-mouse=<yes|no>``
+    When multi-touch support is enabled (either required by the platform, or enabled by ``--native-touch``), emulate mouse move and button presses for the touch events (default: yes).
+This is useful for compatibility for mouse key bindings and scripts which read mouse positions for platforms which do not support ``--native-touch=no`` (e.g. Wayland).

 OSD
 ---